 Travis joined the PPLT crew as a project associate in late 2017.
 Having spent an adventurous childhood backpacking, swimming and exploring in the Flathead and Swan Valleys, he is thrilled to be back in Big Sky Country.
 Travis’ long road to Helena began with degrees in Russian and economics from the University of Montana.
 He later traveled to Russia, California, Italy, D.C. and Namibia to work and study, camping along the way.
 With a wildlife and open-space career in mind, Travis earned a policy and economics master’s degree with a concentration in environmental affairs from Johns Hopkins in early 2017.
 In his free time, he is camping, running the trails or, depending on the season, in the water.

 Breena has always been drawn to the mountains.
 After her childhood in Amarillo, Texas and degree in Fine Arts from the University of North Texas, she followed her inspiration from the flatlands of the panhandle to the Rocky Mountain West.
 A ceramic artist by trade, she found work in studios in Arizona, New Mexico, and Colorado before heading north to work in a pottery studio in Montana.
 Around the time she was scheduled to depart Montana, she spent a weekend fishing the Blackfoot, then quickly unpacked her car and called Helena “home”.
 Breena managed the Archie Bray Gallery here in Helena before making the move to Prickly Pear as our Membership and Outreach Coordinator.
 The role is a perfect fit for the young artist as it combines community engagement and opportunity for creative work.
-Breena still practices wheel thrown and hand-built porcelain work in her downtown studio when she isn’t hiking, fly fishing, floating or facing her fear of speeding downhill on her mountain bike and set of skis.
+Breena still practices wheel thrown and hand-built porcelain work in her home studio when she isn’t hiking, fly fishing, floating down rivers or going downhill on her mountain bike or set of skis.

 Emmett was born and raised in Helena.
 He attended Montana State University, where he was on the alpine ski race team and eventually became an assistant ski coach.
 He continued ski coaching with the Great Divide Ski Team, leading to a career spanning various roles in the ski, bike and trail worlds.
 He has been moving dirt and exploring and building trails since his high school years, when mountain biking was in its infancy.
 He and his friends explored old routes that had not seen much travel over the years and cleaned them up.
 Emmett says: “I feel very fortunate to live in a great trails community and to be able to cobble together a life that includes bikes, skis, trails and yoga.”